Manny Orozco is a Filipino-Mexican American new media artist.

 He grew up a transborder and third culture child, crossing the United States-Mexico border almost daily; later moving to San Diego in his adolescence.

 In 2018-19, he lived in Manila, Philippines to further reconnect with his culture.

 Manny Orozco is currently based in San Diego, California.

-2019 Seen Zine: Preventive Cultural Ghosting, London Centre for Book Arts, London, United Kingdom.
+2019 Seen Zine: Preventive Cultural Ghosting, London Centre for Book Arts, United Kingdom.
 Curated by Zaxx Abraham.

-2019 Los Angeles Contemporary Archive, Los Angeles, California.
+2019 Los Angeles Contemporary Archive, United States.